jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 ## Medium Size Allocator - 1 [WIP]

 - All other sizes go here (4 KB < Size < 64 KB)
-- Size-alignment = 1024 bytes
+- Segregated; every size has a memory range
 - Size is covering 8-bits [0000.0000.0000.0000.xxxx.xxxx.0000.0000]
 - A reserved memory range of contiguous virtual pages
 - Releases pages back to its underlying page allocator